ecomfe/grapher.js/doc/src/md/doc.md

 }
 ```

 Instead of array, a more convenient way is using the `grapher.generator.Sequence`.
 You can define the `start`, `end` and `increment`.
-The following code generate sequence `0, 1, 2, 3 ...
+The following code will generate sequence `0, 1, 2, 3 ...
 100`

 ```javascript
 var seq = new grapher.generator.Sequence(0, 100, 1);